zalando-incubator/stackset-controller/docs/howtos.md

 ## Configure port mapping

-`StackSets` creates the underlying resource types `Ingress`, `Service` and `Deployment`.
+`StackSets` creates `Stacks` which in turn creates the underlying resource types `Ingress`, `Service` and `Deployment`.
 In order to connect these resources at the port level they must be configured to use the same port number or name.
 For `StackSets` there are a number of configuration options possible for setting up this port mapping.

 ### Configure Ingress backendPort